Miscarriage, stillbirth and neonatal death

 They will assist you to officially register your baby with a death certificate, so you can be offered a burial or cremation, which is free within the Dudley borough.
 Memorial services are regularly held throughout the area and can help with your grieving process.

-It is also worth considering peer support by meeting other families who have experienced baby loss.
-You may also wish to link with charities or fundraise yourself to raise awareness of baby loss so that further research on it can be conducted and more people understand how it affects families.
+It is also worth considering peer support by meeting other families who have experienced the death of their baby.
+You may also wish to link with charities or fundraise yourself to raise awareness of baby death so that further research on it can be conducted and more people understand how it affects families.

-Who is there to support you through baby loss?
+Who is there to support you through baby death?

-• Best Beginnings offers videos about neonatal birth for small and sick babies:
+o Best Beginnings offers videos about neonatal birth for small and sick babies

-• Tommy’s Charity offers extensive information to parents about the neonatal experience, including neonatal loss support
+o Tommy’s Charity offers extensive information to parents about the neonatal experience, including neonatal death support